If You Only Let Me In

-"If You Only Let Me In" is a song by British R&B group MN8, released in April 1995 as the second single from their debut album, To the Next Level (1995).
-It peaked at number six in the UK charts.
+"If You Only Let Me In" is a song by British R&B group MN8, released in April 1995 by Columbia Records as the second single from their debut album, To the Next Level (1995).
+It was written by Arthur Baker, Axel Kroell and Conner Reeves, and produced by Dennis Charles and Ronnie Wilson.
+The song was the follow-up to their hugely successful "I've Got a Little Something for You", and peaked at number six on the UK Singles Chart and number three in New Zealand.

 Critical reception

 In his weekly UK chart commentary, James Masterton wrote, "Their second hit single is if anything even better than the first, more of a proper pop song and an instant radio smash.
 It crashes in one place higher than its predecessor and certainly deserves to at least match its peak."
+Music & Media commented, "If you witnessed them on Janet Jackson's tour, you must have heard their Staxmoulded second single with a sample or copy of Steve Cropper's guitar out of 'In the Midnight Hour'."